julkue/mark.js/README.md

 # mark.js

-#### :sparkles: formerly known as jquery.mark or jmHighlight :sparkles:

 ##### Highlight keywords using JavaScript.
 Intended for every use case. <br> Can e.g. be used to mark text in search results.

 [![License][license-image]][license]